 Why is Customer Service So Important for SaaS Companies?

-The SaaS (Software as a Service) market has been experiencing an exponential growth never seen before.
+The SaaS (Software as a Service) market has been experiencing exponential growth never seen before.
 The value of this market was nearing $160 million at the end of 2020.
-But this growth is also leading to market saturation.
+But this growth is also leading to market saturation and means the need for customer service is more important than ever.

 How do we differentiate ourselves in such a saturated market?
 With good customer service.
 By not only offering security, politeness, or follow-up, but also by giving them the opportunity to enjoy a much more personalized and premium experience.